 Wines are listed in descending order with the previous years’ rankings included.
 Where applicable, this year’s numbers have been adjusted with consideration to Winexpert’s wine portfolio overhaul so totals include the former incarnation of a particular wine (for example: the current Winexpert Reserve Italian Pinot Grigio includes totals from the former Selection Italian Pinot Grigio and Stag’s Leap Merlot includes sales numbers from both the current Winexpert Private Reserve series and the now defunct Eclipse series).

 **Total Number of Appearances in the Top Ten Since tracking was started in 2009 (the maximum number of appearances is 12)

 “-” Not Ranked That Year

 Points of Interest:

-With over 100 varieties, Winexpert has no shortage of top quality wines to make and it’s a sizeable task to try them all.
+With such a vast selection of top quality wines to make, it’s a sizeable task to try them all.
 Our facebook page is a great place to connect with fellow wine lovers who may want to swap a few bottles or even start a new winemaking partnership/group to share a batch of something new.